Nutrition and Biomedicine (Master of Science)

 - Academic and Examination Regulations (FPSO)

-- Examination dates & registration via TUMonline
+Examination dates & registration via TUMonline

-In TUMonline you can register for the module examinations that accompany your studies.Important: You can only take most of the exams if you have actively registered yourself via TUMonline within the registration period.
-The registration and deregistration period will be displayed at the exam date.
+You can register for the module examinations via TUMonline.Important: For most examinations, participation is only possible if students have actively registered themselves via TUMonline within the registration period.
+The registration and deregistration period will be displayed on the examination date.

 - Further examination matters